ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 struct {
   TaskID task_id;
   Interval batch_interval;
+  opaque tag[32];
 } AggregateShareReq;
 ~~~

 The first field is the task ID and the second is the batch interval for the
+batch being collected. `tag` is an HMAC-SHA256 tag over the serialized
+message, excluding the `tag` field itself, computed using the `agg_auth_key`
-batch being collected.
-The helper responds to this request with an aggregate
+shared by the aggregators.
+The helper responds to this request with an
-share encrypted under the collector's HPKE public key.
+aggregate share encrypted under the collector's HPKE public key.

 For each aggregator endpoint `[aggregator]` in the parameters associated with
 task, except its own, the leader sends a POST request to